Although fundraising or financing is the most sought-after goal of any campaign – there are several other benefits of crowdfunding to consider.

 In September 2012, they raised a cool $2.4 million through Kickstarter, prompting a $2 billion buyout by Facebook only six months later.

 It costs (almost) nothing, and you walk away with the funding, insight, and support to make your dreams a reality.

-As a laughably obvious benefit it is, get funds or investors who believe in your ideas and vision to bank on you is tough.
+As a laughably obvious benefit it is, getting funds or investors who believe in your ideas and vision to bank on you is tough.

 Due to its format – crowdfunding breaks the geographical and currency barriers.
-In the technology century, crowdfunding bridges between business innovation, funding and investment.
+In the technology century, crowdfunding bridges business innovation, funding, and investment.

 Crowdfunding started as a way for business owners or innovators to receive funding and gain exposure.